parodie/codeAlpha_tasks/README.md

 ---

-## Task 4: Web Server using Docker
+## Task 4: Deploying a Web Server using Docker

     Description: Deployed a lightweight Nginx web server inside a Docker container.
 Customized the homepage and managed the container lifecycle using Docker commands.
     Technology: Docker